-I am a qualified teacher and practitioner, a Member of the Register of the Shiatsu Society UK (MRSS T) and of the Complementary and Natural Healthcare Council (CNHC).
-Both these memberships acknowledge that I have undergone a recognised Shiatsu training and undertake regular continuing professional development.
+I am a qualified teacher and practitioner, a Member of the Register of the Shiatsu Society UK (FwSS T (teacher)) and registrant of the Complementary and Natural Healthcare Council (CNHC).
+Both these associations acknowledge that I have undergone a recognised Shiatsu training and undertake regular continuing professional development.

-I work as a full-time Shiatsu practitioner and teacher and am writing a book, ‘Death and Loss in Shiatsu Practice’ for Singing Dragon (Jessica Kingsley Press) which will be out in September 2020.
+I work as a full-time Shiatsu practitioner and teacher, and my first book, ‘Death and Loss in Shiatsu Practice – a guide to holistic bodywork in palliative care’ will be published by Singing Dragon (Hachette) on 21 August 2020.
 I travel a lot: teaching, giving Shiatsu and seeing the world.
 I am currently on the Complementary Therapy team at my local Hospice in Edinburgh; in London, I am a member of the CNHC Profession Specific Board for Shiatsu; and I edit the summer Shiatsu Society Journal.

 I graduated from the Glasgow School of Shiatsu in 1992 having studied the Zen Shiatsu (Masunaga) style, including Five Element (Chinese Medicine) theory, anatomy, pathology and counselling skills, plus related exercises and diet.